Anthony2be/KnowledgeBase/Contributing.md

 - Pastes: The copy-pastes in the `#faqs` channel in Discord and the `Raw paste.txt` files here.
 - Resources: Legacy name for Pastes.
 - Templates: The `Downloadable template.zip` files.
+- Watermark: The "Copy and Paste Extract from Knowledge Base" line in pastes